 On occasion, a student may need to drive to MCTI.
 Permission to drive is issued on an as needed basis at the discretion of the MCTI Administration.
 Permission to drive forms may be issued for the day(s) the student has a medical appointment, is participating in a school related event when bus transportation is not available or when having a vehicle serviced at MCTI or is Cooperative Education student.
+Cyber-school students who do not have access to public school transportation may also be eligible to drive to MCTI.

 A Student Driving Permit form may be obtained from the main office.
-Permission to drive should be secured three (3) days in advance.
 The Student Driving Permit form must be submitted to the reception area once the form has been approved.